callmeeric5/Epita_AIS/AI_Signal_Audio/Session_1/Assign1/readme.md

 ## Discussion

 There are some anomalies I noticed but I am not sure why it happens:
-1. The bandpass filter changes the shape of the original image, more specifaclly, it enlarges the second peak
-2. Both filters didn't play their roles well.
+1. Both filters didn't play their roles well.
 For the bandpass, it still keeps the area (F > 8000) and for the bandstop, it still keeps the are (2000<F<8000)
-3. According the final audios filtered by different orders, I didn't see any difference and the filtering doesn't extract neither the bird nor plane sound cleanly.
+2. According the final audios filtered by different orders, I didn't see any difference and the filtering doesn't extract neither the bird nor plane sound cleanly.
 Noise still remains.